-The Stewardship and Donor Relations Office seeks to advance the broader mission of College Advancement by fostering and nurturing the College’s relationships with donors.
+The Stewardship and Donor Relations Office seeks to advance the broader mission of College Advancement by fostering and nurturing the College’s relationship with donors.

-Annually, this office recognizes alumni and friends who have established endowed scholarships at the President's Scholarship Dinner.
-This event provides an opportunity for the President and scholarship recipients to recognize and celebrate an important connection with those who have provided a legacy of support to the college.
+Annually, this office recognizes alumni and friends who have established endowed scholarships at the President’s Scholarship Dinner.
+This event provides the opportunity for the President and the scholarship recipients to recognize and celebrate an important connection with those who have provided a legacy of support to the college.

 The Importance of Access to Quality Education

-Since its founding in 1830, alumni, parents, foundations and friends have established more than 200 endowed scholarships, thus ensuring the important legacy of an accessible liberal arts education.
-For almost two centuries, commitment to this legacy has made it possible for thousands of deserving students to seek Randolph-Macon’s highly-regarded undergraduate degree.
+Since its founding in 1830, alumni, parents, foundations, and friends have established more than 200 endowed scholarships, thus ensuring the important legacy of an accessible liberal arts education.
+For almost two centuries, commitment to this legacy has made it possible for thousands of deserving students to seek Randolph-Macon College’s highly regarded undergraduate degree.

 In addition to providing financial assistance, scholarships also serve to attract outstanding student scholars from across the nation and around the globe.
-These students contribute new ideas, fresh perspectives, and enrich the academic, social, and cultural programs on campus.
-Endowed scholarships, along with other endowed funds, are listed each year in the college’s Academic Catalogs.
+These students contribute new ideas, and fresh perspectives and enrich the academic, social, and cultural programs on campus.
+Endowed scholarships, along with other endowed funds, are listed each year in the college’s Academic catalogs.

 Today, the College continues to balance the need for scholarships with the challenges of running a selective liberal arts college in an ever-changing and highly competitive environment.
-Approximately 89 percent of all R-MC students receive some form of scholarship or need-based financial aid.
+Approximately 89 percent of all RMC students receive some form of scholarship or need-based financial aid.
 On average, one-third of the College’s operating budget goes toward scholarships and financial aid.
-Despite this extraordinary level of commitment by the College, R-MC is only able to meet 88 percent of the total support needed by families with federally-demonstrated need.
+Despite this extraordinary level of commitment by the College, RMC is only able to meet 88 percent of the total support needed by families with federally-demonstrated needs.

-A planned or “deferred gift” is created with a commitment to benefit the College in the future and may offer tax benefits and/or produce lifetime income for the donor.
-Scholarships may be established through a gift of real estate, provisions in a will, life insurance, charitable gift annuities or charitable trusts.
-To learn more about gifts of real estate or planned gifts, please contact Will Hendricks, Annual Giving and Alumni Relations, Major Gift Officer at 804-752-7352 or email@example.com.
+A planned or “deferred” gift is created with a commitment to benefit the College in the future and may offer tax benefits and/or produce lifetime income for the donor.
+Scholarships may be established through a gift of real estate, provisions in a will, life insurance, charitable gift annuities, or charitable trusts.